reem/stainless/README.md

 you to quickly generate complex testing hierarchies and reduce boilerplate through `before_each` and `after_each`.

-Stainless currently supports 3 types of subblocks:
+Stainless currently supports 4 types of subblocks:
  - `before_each` and `after_each`,
  - `it` and `failing`
+ - `bench`
  - nested `describe!`

 `before_each` and `after_each` allow you to group common initialization